SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 ![AICORE Destination in SAP BTP Cockpit](https://user-images.githubusercontent.com/8436161/169439295-025eef7d-79d8-4c6b-9cae-aaec105ad569.png)

+_Please note that the above destination name `AICORE` is being used (thus please **DO NOT** change) and defined in the **Custom Logic** file on `getDestination()` method located in [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/srv/admin-service.js](srv/admin-service.js)._

 ## Download and Installation
-> Make sure you have completed **ALL** of the [Mandatory Setup Steps](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/main/src/sustainable-smart-factory-app#requirements-mandatory-setup-steps) before proceeding.
+> Make sure you have completed **ALL** of the [Prerequisite Steps](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/deploy-btp-mta-launchpad/src/sustainable-smart-factory-app#prerequisites-mandatory-setup-steps-to-perform) before proceeding.

-Please kindly note that the **following instructions below is strictly for the deployment model of a hybrid approach (local app, cloud services)**.
+Please kindly note that the **following instructions below is strictly for the deployment option of a Cloud Native approach as MTA, deployed in SAP BTP with SAP Launchpad services & Managed Approuter**.
-Thus, the app will only work locally while consuming SAP BTP services (hana, destination, xsuaa, ai-core) through a defined default-env.json file.
 <p>
 While developing your own solution, you may take this as a reference (AS-IT-IS) and troubleshoot on your own if you'd like to deploy it on other SAP/non-SAP landscapes.
 </p>

-Refer [here for more information on the other deployment models](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/main/src/sustainable-smart-factory-app#deployment-models).
+Refer [here for more information on the other deployment options](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/deploy-btp-mta-launchpad/src/sustainable-smart-factory-app#deployment-options).
 Each has its own configurations to setup accordingly.

 ### Choice of Development Tools (IDE)
 You may use either one of following IDE based on your preferences.